anhquan99/markdown/Technical/DevOps/Azure/Exam guide/API Management.md

 - Networking:
 	- APIM can be connected to a VNet in Azure and on-permises.
 	- If you are going to use Azure VMs, you must be aware of port requirements that allow APIM to monitor the state of the backend and use Load Balancer.
+- Dev portal:
+	- Available for all pricing tiers except the Consumption tier.
+	- The dev portal allows clients who want to integrate with provided APIs to observe its documentation, test, and manage its subscriptions.
+- Self-hosted gateways:
+	- Hybrid and multi-cloud companies need to run APIM instances in an isolated network.
+By deploying a self-hosted gateway, they can host a local APIM instance on-premises.
+	- The deployed gateway works as a proxy server and provides connectivity to registered Azure APIM resources for applications from the local environment.
+The self-hosted gateway is implemented as a Docker image.
+Then, it can be configured and managed from the Azure portal as a deployment with one or more nodes.
+	- Accounts are charged a fixed price per deployment, but their nodes run for free.
+If a company wants to provide access hosted on on-premises web API servers for an application running in Azure, it should consider using networking solutions such as a VPN or Azure Hybrid Connections.
+- External cache:
+	- These functions protect APIM from hammering by client requests.
+	- The customer who owns the API could implement a throttling limit to prevent clients from calling the API often, or implement caching logic to cache the frontend or backend output.
+- Repository integration
+- Monitoring and troubleshooting:
+	- Use Application Insights.
+	- Limited metrics to monitor and persist the history in 1 month.
+	- Metrics recommended being monitored are Capacity and Requests.
+	- To track the subscription, product, or API usage, the best option is to visit the Analytics page in the Monitoring section.
+	- Troubleshooting can be performed from the Azure portal by executing a request to the APIM operation.
+The Test functionality allows you to send a request to APIM and trace the flow on the Trace tab.
+The Backend, Inbound, Outbound, and On error tabs let you observe the output of each of the stages and traces.
+- Advanced policies:
+	- Mocking API responses.
+	- Caching API response
+	- Throttling requests
+	- Controlling flow